-Hi dear friends, greetings fo peace and joy in the name of our Lord Jesus Christ to you all.
-I wish you all a very happy and joy filled weekend and may the Risen Lord bless you all abundantly in all your endeavors in the week ahead.
+Hi dear friends, greetings to you all in the name of our Risen Lord Jesus Christ!
+I wish you all a happy and joy filled weekend and I continue to pray to the Almighty God to bless all your endeavors in the week ahead.

 SATURDAY VIGIL....................4:00 P.M.